ehmicky/wild-wild-utils/README.md

 `options`: [`Options?`](#options)\
 _Return value_: [`Target`](https://github.com/ehmicky/wild-wild-path#target)

-Merge an object `value` with all object properties matching the `query`.
-If those properties are not objects, they are overridden instead.
+Merge an object `value` with each object property matching the `query`.
+If one of these properties is not object, it is overridden instead.
 The merge is shallow unless the [`deep`](#deep) option is `true`.

 ### push(target, query, values, options?)